Hybrid compact stars with finite strange quark mass and dark energy: implications for astrophysical observations: Stability analysis

 \subsection{Herrera cracking condition}

-Compact objects should be stable with respect to small fluctuations in their physical variables.
-Hererra \cite{Herrera2} introduced the idea of cracking (or over-tuning) of self gravitating objects to determine whether an anisotropic fluid configuration is stable or unsable.
-On the basis of Herrera's concept, Abreu \cite{Abreu} gave a criterion which states that a stellar model will be in stable equilibrium if the radial ($v_{r}^{2}$) and tangential ($v_{t}^{2}$) sound speeds obey the following condition:
+Fluid configuration of anisotropic nature inside a compact object should follow the stable equilibrium condition in presence of small fluctuations in the physical variables associated with fluid.
+The stability criterion of a fluid of anisotropic nature may be explained using the cracking concept of a self gravitating object proposed by Hererra \cite{Herrera2}.
+Abreu \cite{Abreu} derived a criterion based on Hererra's concept which states that a fluid configuration will be in the condition of stable equilibrium if the square of radial ($v_{r}^{2}$) and tangential ($v_{t}^{2}$) sound speeds fulfil the following condition:

-The nature of the plots shown in Figs.~\ref{crk1}-\ref{crk13} for the selected star satisfy the condition given in Eq.~(\ref{41}) for both $\omega=-1$ and $\omega=-\frac{1}{3}$.
-As a result, we may conclude that the stellar structure remains stable in the presence of non-zero strange quark mass ($m_s\neq0$) in the presence of dark energy.
+In Fig.~\ref{fig24} the Abreu criterion is shown for the star $4U~1608-52$ and it is evident that the condition given in Eq.~(\ref{47}) is satisfied for both $\omega=-1$ and $\omega=-\frac{1}{3}$.
+Thus, we may conclude that the stellar configuration remains in stable equilibrium in presence of dark energy as well as non-zero strange quark mass ($m_s\neq0$).